-Mourine, accompanied by her mother Ekila, arrived in Sydney in January 2018 to receive treatment for a large mass growing on her neck and chest.
+Mourine, accompanied by her mother Ekila, arrived in Sydney to receive treatment for a large mass growing on her neck and chest.

 Their home is a small island in the north of the Solomon Islands where they live a subsistence life without modern conveniences, such as electricity.
 The culture shock on arrival in Sydney, where they were accommodated at Ronald McDonald House, was enormous.